SAP/neonbee/docs/code_quality.md

 - **(Code) Constants:** If a static value is used several times or externally, then this **SHOULD** be defined as a constant.
 - **(Docs) Punctuation:** The first line of a method or class comment must be concluded with a '.'.
 In the documentation of @return, @param, @throws, a single sentence/phrase/expression must not be concluded with a '.', unless the documentation contains more than one sentence.
 In this case, comma and dot must be used.
 - **(Docs) Capitalization:** First line of each comment must start with a capitalized letter.
 Documentation of @return, @param, @throws must start with uncapitalized letter.

-## Conventions Justification

-Some developers may be confused about why the NeonBee community has defined some conventions that are very unique.
-But of course, there is a well thought idea behind every convention.
-Some of these ideas are obvious, some are not.
-At this place we explain the less obvious ideas, so that they must not explained to everyone individually.

-### Avoid final for local variables

-In our opinion the only advantage of declaring local variables as final arises, when the type is primitive or immutable.
-In all other situations, the final modifier is worthless.

-It is also not required to be thread safe, because Vert.x is handling this.
-It is not necessary to use variables in lambda expressions, because with Java 8+ these variables implicitly become final.

-But adding final to declarations comes with disadvantages:

-- More effort when overriding is desired.
-- Increase of complexity, declarations should be short, simple and clean.